AnMaJ/GRPO_finetuining/README.md

 The trained model will be stored at HF, so please note that you should generate a HF token to with both read and write permissions :)

+**NOTE: Some functions in the code are adopted from the Rabiloo implementation of the GRPO finetuning using TRL**

 ## Prerequisites
 - Python 3.10
 - PyTorch